-By 1860, Tubman was said to have completed 19 successful journeys on the Underground Railroad, freeing as many as 300 slaves.
+By 1860, at the onset of the Civil War, Tubman was said to have completed 19 successful journeys on the Underground Railroad, freeing as many as 300 slaves.
 She was never captured, nor were any of her "passengers."
 During the Civil War, she served as a cook, nurse, and spy for the Union army.
 After the war, she settled in Troy, New York, where she would die in 1913.